John H. Sununu

 Sununu and his committee put these answers forward to the President with the recommendation that “the President of the United States should not commit to policies that would result in trillion dollar changes in the U.S. economy until there were then more adequate technical bases for such a position”

-Fusion Telecommunications International Inc. — Chairman and Member of the Advisory Board.
+- Fusion Telecommunications International Inc. — Chairman of the advisory board. ,

 According to a search of Google Scholar, John H. Sununu has published the following articles, larely in the area of engineering and policy: